leanflutter/auto_updater/README.md

 ```
 Generated two files:
 dsa_priv.pem: your private key.
 Keep it secret and don't share it!
-dsa_pub.pem: public counterpart to include in youe app.
+dsa_pub.pem: public counterpart to include in your app.
 BACK UP YOUR PRIVATE KEY AND KEEP IT SAFE!
 If you lose it, your users will be unable to upgrade!
 ```